flutter/packages/packages/adaptive_helper/README.md

-# Helper Widgets for Making Adaptive Layouts in Flutter
+# Helper Widgets for Making Adaptive Layouts in Flutter (AdaptiveScaffold)

 This package contains some helper widgets that make the process of developing adaptive layouts easier, especially with navigational elements.